AL0PFX1.htm

 Next, the economic models are often extremely questionable on grounds of causal-analytical and statistical principles (see above).
 In addition, they are rarely proved to satisfy crucial logical criteria, such as consistency, satisfiability (or consistency), validity, correctness and completeness.
 Regarding the astronomical logical complexity it is highly doubtful that there is sufficient decidability of validity.

 The conclusion may be that economy is an incalculably complex phenomenon, consisting of large-scale interrelated processes that are intensely interrelated and have many layers and dimensions, circular mechanisms and embedded structures - also makes it in to a very limited extent decidable and even less predictable.
-It would be a considerable improvement when economists would supplement their knowledge and expertise to include the necessary components of causal and statistical analysis, communication and language, psychology and logic.
+It would be a considerable improvement when economists would supplement their knowledge and expertise to include the necessary components of causal and statistical analysis, communication and language, psychology and, of course, logic.

 • (12) Politics.

-The area where almost all tendencies, trends and problems in society are to be discussed sooner or later, is that of politics.
+The area where almost all tendencies, trends and problems in society are to be discussed sooner or later, is that of politics .

 With great regularity excitement and commotion arise in the political arena - in parliament, and in the media - about serious, sometimes rather bizarre cases of mismanagement.
 This does not only comprise more or less coincidental failings and incidents.
 There a numerous examples of structural states of abuse and neglect that occur in many organisations and institutions.
 In recent years huge problems have shown up in almost all arias of society, for instance, the banking industry and financial services, the world of construction and real estate, health care, both somatical and mental, youth care and child protection service, Law and jurisdiction, advocacy, police, criminal investigation and prosecution; furthermore rehabilitation and treatment of convicts at disposal (the so-called 'TBS' system); moreover education, ICT, politics, administration and management, etc..
 In most cases these concern wide-ranging and far-reachin problems, that dresult from extremely complex processes and mechanisms, with great amounts of actors and dimensions, factors and consequences, relations and interactions.
 Many billions are involved, as well as the lives and well-being of masses of people.